 - Has a very high increased amount of grout lines

 - Often do not come in rectified tiles

 - The more the lines something has the more a feature it will become often drawing your eyes to a floor

 In 2018 smaller tiles have come into fashion as the best pattern can be created with en-caustic bathroom tiles as there is a move back to traditional styles.
 Where the range had become small in the 2000s the boom of styles and choices have given people who like the size so many more options.

 300 x 300 (Perth Bathrooms)

-Often comes in a larger 300mm x 600mm that gives you a matching wall til
+- Often comes in a larger 300mm x 600mm that gives you a matching wall tile

 The 300mm x 300mm is the number one recommend tile by us for bathroom floor tiling if you are having a conventional bathroom drainage.
 They allow for adequate fall especially for open showers that do not have long strip drains.
 The also come in a rectified design so grout will look seamless making them practical and looking great as the many examples below from Perth bathroom tiling we have completed.